Who's Who in Musicals: Hart-Hutton

 In 1980, he took over the title role in Broadway's Sweeney Todd, co-starring with Dorothy Loudon.
 Hearn repeated his magnificent performance on tour with Angela Lansbury.
 Their TV version brought Hearn an Emmy.
 He was "Tovald" in the disastrous A Doll's House (1983), and soon afterward played the drag queen "Albin" in Jerry Herman's La Cage Aux Folles (1983).
 His endearing performance and soaring rendition of "I Am What I Am," brought him a Tony for Best Actor in a Musical.
 In his acceptance speech, this confirmed heterosexual coyly quipped, "You call her Tony, but her real name is Antoinette!"

 Hearn was "Ben" in the stellar 1985 concert version of Sondheim's Follies, and played "Long John Silver" in an unsuccessful regional tryout of Jule Styne's Pieces of Eight.
 He spent several months playing paternal attorney "Alonzo Smith" in the lavish Broadway adaptation of Meet Me In St. Louis (1989).
 He won a Best Featured Actor Tony as the mysterious butler "Max" in Andrew Lloyd Webber's Sunset Boulevard (1995), and triumphantly repeated his Sweeney Todd in two 2001 concert versions co-starring Patti Lupone one of which was televised on PBS.
-In 2004, he took over the role of "The Wizard" in the hit musical Wicked, and later played "Van Helsing" in an Off-Broadway revival of Dracula (2010).
+In 2004, he took over the role of "The Wizard" in the hit musical Wicked, co-starred with Chita Rivera in a 2008 regional workshop of Kander & Ebb's The Visit, and played "Van Helsing" in an Off-Broadway revival of the play Dracula (2010).

 (b.
 Helene Anna Held)